lomenzel/nix-config/README.md

 ### Desktop

-Configuration for normal Desktop use as well as a view Server components
+Configuration for normal Desktop use as well as a few Server components

 ### Fajita